athankefalas/RouteLinkKit/README.md

 **Limitations:**
 * Supports stacked navigation only.
 Not directly compatible with SwiftUI automatic sidebar and master-detail navigation configuration.
-* Uses UIKit based navigation, which limits any products to work only on platforms that support UIKit.
+* Uses UIKit based navigation, which limits any app products to work only on platforms that support UIKit.
 * Minor set up and configuration may be required.
 * All routes managed by a specific router must be of the same base type.
 * Limited testing capability due to the fact that internally it uses native NavigationLink views.